Giesecke and Devrient Currency Technology FZE Ethiopia Branch

 Team

-The Ethiopia operations are led by the Country Director, supported by G+D’s global network of engineers, security specialists, and project managers.
+The Ethiopia operations are led by the Country Director and supported by G+D’s global network of engineers, security specialists, and project managers.
 The team combines international technical expertise with local implementation partners, ensuring high standards in design, installation, training, and long-term operational support.

 Countries of Operation